Andrew Tutte: Bolton Wanderers

-On 3 September 2020 Tutte signed for newly-relegated League Two team Bolton Wanderers on a one-year contract after a successful trial and after having turned down League One team Accrington Stanley.
+On 3 September 2020 Tutte signed for newly relegated League Two team Bolton Wanderers on a one-year contract after a successful trial and after having turned down League One team Accrington Stanley.
 Assigned the number 18 shirt, he made his debut on 12 September, coming on as a late substitute for Tom White in a 0–1 home defeat against Forest Green Rovers in Bolton's first EFL League Two match of the 2020–21 season.
 On 28 May 2021, he signed a new one-year contract but only played once in the 2021–22 season having picked up a season-ending injury whilst playing for the reserves in September 2021.
 On 3 May 2022, the club confirmed he would be released at the end of his contract.
 On 14 June 2022, it was announced he would remain at the club as a player/coach for Bolton's B team.
-This continued into a second season, with Tutte receiving praise in his work heling to develop players whilst playing alongside them.
+This continued into a second season, with Tutte receiving praise in his work helipng to develop players whilst playing alongside them.
 A year later, it was extended for a third season.
 On 22 January 2025, after manager Ian Evatt left the club by mutual consent; Tutte, Andy Taylor, and Julian Darby were named as joint caretaker managers.
-Their first game in charge was a 1–0 away win against Huddersfield Town, which brought an end to Huddersfield 16 match unbeaten run.
+Their first game in charge was a 1–0 away win against Huddersfield Town, which brought an end to Huddersfield's 16-match unbeaten run.
 They took charge of one more match, a 3–1 home win against Northampton Town, before Steven Schumacher was hired as Evatt's replacement on 30 January.
 They returned to their youth/B team roles with a 100% winning record as caretakers.
 Tutte played the full 90 minutes in the 2025 Lancashire Senior Cup final, with Bolton B beating Burnley's reserves.
+For the 2026–27 season he was listed as only a coach, rather than a player/coach, quietly bringing his playing career to its end.